 The 3rd Pada is the Kalakriya Pada consisting of 25 verses, where using varying units of time the count of days, weeks and months.
 And the 4th Chapter is Golapada that consists of 50 verses.
 In this chapter, Aryabhata delves into the causes of days and nights, rising of zodiac signs, eclipse, celestial equator, node and the shape of the earth.

 Astronomy Discoveries:- Aryabhatta rightly insisted that the earth rotates daily on its axis around the sun and the movement of stars appeared to be because of the relative motion caused due to the rotation of the earth.
 This was in contrast to the then very popular belief that it was the sky that rotates.
-Rightly with calculated evidence, it was explained heliocentrism is the rotation of planets around the sun, axially.
+With calculated evidence, it was explained that heliocentrism is the rotation of planets around the sun, axially.

 His astronomical discoveries are majorly divided into four sections.
 These include an explanation of the motion of the solar system, eclipses, sidereal periods and heliocentrism.

-The motion of the solar system
+The Motion of the Solar System

 Aryabhatta suggested that the earth rotates on its axis daily.
 And the relative movement of the stars is caused by the motion of the earth.